lqdev/mlnetacidemo/README.md

 ## 3. Test Web API Locally

 The `model` project should have created a file called `model.zip` inside of its directory.
-Copy `model.zip` file inside the `model` project directory to the `mlnetacidemo` root solution directory.
+Copy `model.zip` file inside the `model` project directory to the `api` project directory.

 ### Start Web API
 ```bash